 When the 'true' father of British Weightlifting, Professor Szalay, lost his court case with Eugen Sandow it left him destitute at the age of 51.

 All the great names of the strength world organised benefits for him, most notably the one by Monte Saldo.

-©Copyright by Roger Blazer.
-No reproduction without express permission of the Author.
+Above photo copyright by Roger Blazer.
+No reproductions are permitted without the expressed permission of the HOPC.

 Developed by Robert Web Studio